 Students must purchase a school-approved laptop computer prior to enrolling in Jour 271.
 Specifications for the computer are posted on the school website.

 A minimum grade of C is required in all journalism courses for students pursuing a major in journalism or a minor in journalism.
 A student may not enroll in a journalism course until a minimum grade of C has been obtained in prerequisite courses.
 No journalism course may be taken more than two times.

 Specialization - Health Communication

-Students who wish to specialize in health communication should take the following: IMC/Jour 585, IMC 355, and select one interdisciplinary course from the society and health minor list at [http://sohe.olemiss.edu/courses] or complete an approved 3-credit internship.
+Students who wish to specialize in health communication should take the following: IMC/Jour 585, IMC 355, and one of the following: Select one interdisciplinary course from the society and health minor list at [http://sohe.olemiss.edu/courses] or complete an approved 3-credit internship.